iot-edge-foundation/iot-edge-tradfri/README.md

 }
 ```

-The gateway secret can be found on the back of your Trådfri hub.
+*Note*: The gateway secret can be found on the back of your Trådfri hub.

 The output is :